adaptris/interlok-docs/docs/pages/advanced/advanced-expressions.md

----
-title:     "Resolvable Expressions"
-keywords:  "interlok, expressions, messages, metadata"
-tags:      [advanced]
-sidebar:   home_sidebar
-permalink: advanced-expressions.html
-summary:   This page describes how to use the expressions available for metadata lookup
+> **Summary:** This page describes how to use the expressions available for metadata lookup
----

 The expression resolver allows for metadata values, as well as a limited amount of other message information to be inserted into configuration